emsig/empymod/docs/manual/info.rst

 on a layer interface are considered in the upper layer.

 **Rotation**: Sources and receivers aligned along the principal axes x, y, and z can be computed in one kernel call.
-For arbitrary oriented di- or bipoles, 3 kernel calls are required.
+For arbitrary oriented dipoles, 3 kernel calls are required.
 If source and receiver are arbitrary oriented, 9 (3x3) kernel calls are required.

-**Bipole**: Bipoles increase the computation time by the amount of integration points used.
-For a source and a receiver bipole with each 5 integration points you need 25 (5x5) kernel calls.
-You can compute it in 1 kernel call if you set both integration points to 1, and therefore compute the bipole as if they were dipoles at their centre.
+**Finite-length dipole**: Finite-length dipoles increase the computation time by the amount of integration points used.
+For a source and a receiver dipole with each 5 integration points you need 25 (5x5) kernel calls.
+You can compute it in 1 kernel call if you set both integration points to 1, and therefore compute the dipole as if they were dipoles at their centre.

 **Example**: For 1 source and 10 receivers, all at the same depth, 1 kernel call is required.
 If all receivers are at different depths, 10 kernel calls are required.
-If you make source and receivers bipoles with 5 integration points, 250 kernel calls are required.
+If you make source and receivers dipoles with 5 integration points, 250 kernel calls are required.
 If you rotate the source arbitrary horizontally, 500 kernel calls are required.
 If you rotate the receivers too, in the horizontal plane, 1'000 kernel calls are required.
 If you rotate the